LokManSiu/RTL8811CU/README.md

 # rtl88x1cu
 This repository contains drivers for Realtek 8811CU/8821CU Wireless LAN 802.11ac USB NIC.
-Soruce code is based on a driver CD provided with a Realtek 8811CU card.
+Soruce code is based on a driver CD provided with a Realtek 8811CU card (Backup Link: https://github.com/LokManSiu/RTL8811CU_Drivers_CD_Backup).
 It's updated to build on newer kernel versions.

 ## Build and install with DKMS